 - What computer programs are you familiar with?

 - Have you ever performed ECG?

 - Have you ever performed phlebotomy?

 - What do you imagine when you hear “assistance during physical examination”?

 What to say at the end?

 Over-saturated job market, plenty of applicants and many difficult questions.
 Well, it’s not easy to get a job of a medical assistant.
-On the top of that, if you want to work in your city, you won’t have too many chances… you should do it right in your very first job interview.
-If you do not want to underestimate anything, if you want to learn brilliant multiple answers to all twenty-two most common medical assistant interview questions, and understand all interview secrets and strategies, have a look at our Medical Assistant Interview Guide.
+On the top of that, if you want to work in your city, you won’t have too many chances… You should do it right in your very first interview.
+If you do not want to underestimate anything, if you want to learn brilliant multiple answers to all twenty-two most common medical assistant interview questions, have a look at our Medical Assistant Interview Guide.
 It’s your chance to outclass the other applicants… But will you take it?